 How it Works

 To illustrate, let's use a flock of Ibis that are foraging in your yard.
 Like most birds, they leave behind some waste.
-The waste falls into the grass and soon gravity will suck it deeper into the canopy and until it disappears below the foliage.
+The waste falls into the grass and soon gravity will suck it deeper into the canopy until it disappears below the foliage.

 The World of Microscopic Life

-Below the foliage, the waste enters into a different world - a world that resembles a triple canopy jungle - dark, wet, sticky, muddy and windless place - teeming with all sorts of life -but instead of monkeys, birds, and snakes, you have worms, beetles and insects of all kinds - large and small.
+Below the foliage, the waste enters into a different world - a world that resembles a triple canopy jungle - a dark, wet, sticky, muddy, and windless place - teeming with all sorts of life -but instead of monkeys, birds, and snakes, you have worms, beetles and insects of all kinds - large and small.
 And there are millions of microscopic single-cell protozoa and bacteria And - simple plant life like fungi, molds, and algae.

 A Feeding Frenzy

 They attack anything that enters their world.
-The worms and beetles attack by chewing, scratching and digging in the waste.
+The worms and beetles attack by chewing, scratching, and digging in the waste.
 The microscopic single-cell protozoa and bacteria cover their prey with an enzyme slime that dissolves the waste, extracting nutrients the microbes can absorb and use for growth and reproduction.

 Nothing Left but CO2 and Water

-And after the feeding frenzy is over, after the waste has been completely chewed, dissolved and absorbed, all that remains is water and carbon dioxide.
+And after the feeding frenzy is over, after the waste has been completely chewed, dissolved, and absorbed, all that remains is water and carbon dioxide.
 The waste is gone - The lawn is depolluted.